emmagraham/STAT540-UBC.github.io/homework/assignment/homework.md

 #### 2.2 Assess the presence of outlier samples (1 point)

 - Comment on the potential presence of outliers (if any) based on the sample correlation matrices created in Q2a.
-- Try to go beyond merely eyeballing��, and make a quantitative statement about presence of an outlier: e.g., quantify for each sample, whether it “sticks out” compared to the other samples.
+- Try to go beyond merely eyeballing??, and make a quantitative statement about presence of an outlier: e.g., quantify for each sample, whether it “sticks out” compared to the other samples.
 - If any sample does “stick out” from the previous step, examine it in the context of its experimental group (e.g., given a sample that is least similar to all other samples: does it correlate with samples treated with same agent better than other samples treated with a different agent?)

 ---